This is the result of the two-strand twists that I did with my locs a few days or so prior to filming this video…

 How to Make Dreads Thicker Without Combining Them

-I’ve seen some inquire about making their locs thicker without combining them.
-There are actually a couple of ways you can do this:
+Some people have inquired about making their locs thicker without combining them.
+There are actually a few ways you can do this:

 - Twist only the roots.
 Allow at least a 1/2 inch of new growth to come in, then twist only at the root.
 The only difference is, you’ll be rolling two (or more) root beds together as opposed to just one.
 Having the new growth (the more the better) will make this easier.